-Click here for a printable version of this page as well as the packing list!
+Click here for a printable version of this page!

 Students are not allowed to call or receive phone calls unless it is an emergency.
 The Enviro Center's number is (218) 543-6161.

 It is best to send your child a letter the Saturday before he/she departs.
 Monday at the latest.

 Foley Environmental Center

 Pine River, MN 56474